Urban Movie #23 | I love Venice

 I love Venice is a compelling, emotional and visually stunning documentary about the people still living in the most beautiful city of the world and tells the story of its citizens taking protest to the streets.
 Recently several protest groups have been set up to save the city as a real community.
 They demonstrate against the commercially motivated city government, the closing of the last remaining hospital and against the many large cruise ships entering the lagoon.
 These residents fight with passion for their beloved Venice, but always with humor, irony and a keen sense of theater.

-After a screening of the documentary, there will be a Q&A with the filmmakers Quirine Racke and Helena Simons (Snowwhite Productions), CUS member Fenne Pinkster (UvA) and journalist Floor Milikowski (De Groene Amsterdammer).
+After the screening of the documentary, there will be a paneldiscussion with CUS member Fenne Pinkster (UvA) and journalist Floor Milikowski (De Groene Amsterdammer).
+The evening will be moderated by Carolina Maurity Frossard.

 Fenne Pinkster is an Urban Geographer and lecturer working at the department of Geography, Planning and International Development Studies of the Universiteit van Amsterdam.
 CUS members Fenne Pinkster and Willem Boterman wrote the article 'When the spell is broken: gentrification, urban tourism and privileged discontent in the Amsterdam canal district'.
 This article explores the changing relationship between these established residents and their neighbourhood and provides insight into their growing sense of discontent and even powerlessness in the face of neighbourhood change.